Tip #773: Set the learner up for success.

 As mentioned in Tip #772, there are only two immutable rules for a trainer.
 The first is to treat the learner with respect.
 The second is to set the learner up for success.

-If trainers do this, their learners will leave their sessions confident in their competence to use what they have learned.
+If trainers do this, their learners will leave their sessions confident in their competence to use their new learning.

 May your learning be sweet.